 How To Obtain Customer Feedback For Your Restaurant Using Different Methods

-Your waiting staff is the best person to talk to the guests, develop a rapport and gauge their reactions, expectations, likes and dislikes.
+This method of obtaining customer feedback includes your staff directly talking to your customers.
+Your waiting staff is the best person to talk to the guests, develop a rapport and gauge their reactions, expectations, likes, and dislikes.
 Bengaluru-based Thai cuisine specialist, Benjarong employs staff – guest interaction method to gather on- spot feedback from its customers.

 A few big hotels keep a feedback form in the guest rooms, requesting the guests to drop these forms in the suggestion box at the front desk.

 A questionnaire can be uploaded on websites like surveymonkey.com and emails can be sent to customers requesting them to answer the questions.
 However, many respondents tend to skip the survey.
 A promise of a discount coupon upon completion can encourage them to answer the survey!
-This kind of survey is especially useful for online food ordering or takeaway eateries which do not have much face to face interaction with customers.
+This technique of collecting feedback is especially useful for online food ordering or takeaway eateries which do not have much face-to-face interaction with customers.

 This method can generate amazing results for online food ordering restaurants.
 Based on which food items your customer click the most or in which areas of the city most orders come from, you can know what your customers want and how you can serve them better.